 When an admin/superuser user creates a new user, the admin/superuser user sets the user's initial password.
 Afterward, a user can change their own password.

 '''

 Example: Admin user changing his/her own password

-herminone:GSQL > ALTER PASSWORD

-Password:

-New Password :

-Re-enter Password :

-Password has been changed.

 '''

 Moreover, an admin/superuser user can revise any user's password.
 For example, to change hermione's password, the command is ALTER PASSWORD hermione .